 Meantime, in Settings, you also get to choose whether you want Siri to use a male or female voice and, for English speakers, whether or not you want her to have an American, Australian, British, or other accent.
-We revisit another setting relevant to Siri later in this chapter, in the "Touch ID & Passcode" section.
+We revisit another setting relevant to Siri later in this chapter, in the "Touch ID/FaceID & Passcode" section.

-You can also choose to receive personalized Siri suggestions in Search and Look Up, based on information stored on the phone.
+You can also choose to receive personalized Siri suggestions in Search, Look Up and on the Lock screen, based on information stored on the phone.
 To come up with such suggestions, Siri relies on info culled from your Safari browsing history, emails, messages, and contacts, as well as from other installed apps.
-You can flip switches here in Settings to turn on or off the apps you do or don't want used in helping Siri come up with such suggestions.
+You can flip switches here in Settings to turn on or off the apps you do or don't want used in helping Siri out.